Department of Health and Human Services

 History and Mission

-The Department of Education Organization Act of 1979 provided for the creation of a separate Department of Education, while the HHS retained responsibilities for operations relating to public health and welfare.
-In part, the evolving scope of HHS operations reflected changing perceptions of the social definition of public health, as well as the impact on US agencies of global health concerns, particularly those relating to HIV/AIDS and the avian and H1N1 influenza pandemics.
+The Department of Education Organization Act of 1979 provided for the creation of a separate Department of Education, while the HHS retained responsibilities for operations relating to public health and government assistance.
+In part, the evolving scope of HHS operations reflected changing perceptions of the social definition of public health, as well as the impact on US agencies of global health concerns, particularly those relating to human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS) and the avian and H1N1 influenza pandemics.

-Since its inception as HEW and following restructuring as HHS, in 2014, when Sylvia Mathews Burwell was sworn in, twenty-five secretaries have been appointed to head this executive branch of the US government.
+Between 2014 and 2025, from inception as HEW and following restructuring as HHS, when Sylvia Mathews Burwell was sworn in, twenty-six secretaries were appointed to head this executive branch of the US government.

 Overview